philpagel/ET54.py/README.md

 * ET5420A+
 * ET5411A+

-However, I have two different versions of the ET5410A+ but have no access to any of the other models.
-If you own any of the other models and are willing to do some testing, please get in touch.
+Testing was carried out on my ET5410A+.
+However, I have no access to any of the other models.
+If you own one of them and are willing to do some testing, please get in touch.

 ## Mustool ET5410A+

 There are *Mustool* branded version of the ET5410A+ and possibly also of the other models.
-These devices run a modified firmware and return an empty model ID (`xxxxxx`) in response to the `IDN?` command.
+These devices run a modified firmware and return an empty model ID (`xxxxxx`) in response to the `*IDN?` SCPI command.
 To make these devices work, you need to explicitly provide the model ID when initializing the device:

     from ET54 import ET54
     el = ET54("ASRL/dev/ttyUSB0", model="ET5410A+")